helmfile/helmfile/docs/index.md

 #### HCL specifications

-Since Helmfile vx.xxx.x, HCL language is supported for environment values only.
+Since Helmfile v0.164.0, HCL language is supported for environment values only.
 HCL values supports interpolations and sharing values across files

 * Only `.hcl` suffixed files will be interpreted as is